cyberfatima/CCNA-200-301/README.md

 Welcome! 👋
 This repository is a collection of **up-to-date CCNA 200-301 study resources, labs, and configurations** to help students and self-learners prepare for the **Cisco Certified Network Associate (CCNA)** exam.

-Most online CCNA materials are outdated, so my goal is to make **learning easier, fresher, and accessible for everyone** 🌍✨

----

 ## 🔑 What’s Inside?
 - 📘 **Study Notes** – simplified & structured notes from Cisco Official Cert Guide Vol. 1 & 2